LuuppiZ/lfg/README.md

 # **NOTE!**
 ## Q&A
 Q: Would I use this if I wasn't the developer?

 A: No, I wouldn't trust a random shell script unless I've inspected it myself.

 Q: Should you use this?

-A: Nope, this is pointless and you are risking your safety unless you inspect this line by line.
+A: Nope, there are way better programs for the same use case and you are risking your safety unless you inspect this line by line.
 But honestly nobody does that.

 Q: Why did you do this then?

 A: Because I wanted?

 ## BUG!
 DO NOT PUT COMMAS `,` TO THE QUESTIONS OR ANSWERS, IT WILL BREAK THE SPECIFIC QUESTION/ANSWER PAIR!!!